Foxtrek64/PermissionsLF/README.md

 # PermissionsLF
-PermissionsLF is a WIP permissions system designed to give serveradministrators finely-grained control over permission delegation.
+PermissionsLF is a WIP permissions system designed to give server administrators finely-grained control over permission delegation.
 It is compatible with Sponge, Fabric, and Forge.

 ## Compatibility